Jason Pargin: Adaptations

+After enjoying some success John Dies at the End came to the attention of Don Coscarelli, who decided to adapt it as a film.
+In 2007, Coscarelli optioned the film rights.
+Filming took place from late 2010 until January 2011 at locations in Southern California.
 The film, starring Chase Williamson, Rob Mayes, Clancy Brown, and Paul Giamatti, premiered at the Sundance Film Festival on January 23, 2012.
 It also played on March 12, 2012, at South by Southwest, in Austin, Texas.